Performances and Artists / Broadway Las Vegas

 Broadway musical phenomenon “Hamilton” has swept the nation with its Grammy-winning score by Lin-Manuel Miranda and its groundbreaking diverse cast, reflecting the nation’s legacy as a melting pot.

-Southern Nevadans will experience this smash hit for themselves when the show runs September 10 to October 11 at The Smith Center.
-Tickets will go on sale to the public this spring.
+Southern Nevadans will experience this smash hit for themselves when the show returns to The Smith Center.

 Many are eager to enjoy this hotly anticipated show on our stage — but how well do they know the real story of Alexander Hamilton, a founding father and America’s first Secretary of Treasury, whose incredible life inspired this renowned production?